-3.7 AIR-HANDLING UNIT SYSTEM MODES
+3.83.10 AIR-HANDLING UNIT SYSTEM MODES

 - A. AHU system modes are the same as the mode of the Zone Group served by the system.
 When Zone Group served by an air-handling system are in different modes, the following hierarchy applies (highest one sets AHU mode):

 - a.
 Occupied Mode

 - b.
 Cooldown Mode

 - c.
 Setup Mode

 - d.
 Warmup Mode

 - e.
 Setback Mode

 - f.
 Unoccupied Mode

-3.8 MULTIPLE ZONE VAV AIR HANDLERS
+3.93.11 MULTIPLE ZONE VAV AIR HANDLERS

 - A. Supply Fan Control - 1.
 Supply Fan Start/Stop - a.
-Supply fan shall run when system is in the Cooldown Mode, Setup Mode, or Occupied Mode. - b.
-If there are any VAV-reheat boxes on perimeter zones, supply fan shall also run when system is in Setback Mode or Warmup Mode (i.e., all modes except unoccupied). - c.
+Supply fan shall run when system is in the Cooldown Mode, Setup Mode, or Occupied Mode.
+Supply fan shall also run when system is in Setback Mode or Warmup Mode (i.e., all modes except unoccupied). - b.
 Totalize current airflow rate from VAV boxes to a software point Vps.